How to Make a Succulent Wreath

-Pick the Right Plants
+Step 1: Pick the Right Plants

-Soak the Form
+Step 3: Soak the Form

 Submerge a mesh-covered moss wreath form in water.
 Allow the form to sit in water until it's fully saturated.
 If you're filling your own wreath form with sphagnum peat moss, soak moss and wring it out prior to filling the form.
 This will help the succulent cuttings thrive once in the wreath.
 Wear gloves when working with loose peat moss.

-Arrange Your Plants
+Step 4: Arrange Your Plants

 On a flat surface, lay out cuttings in the arrangement you want on your wreath.
 Aim for density.
 To create a spot for planting each stem, make a hole in the moss using a pointed object, such as a pair of scissors, a pencil, or a screwdriver.

-Succulent Tip: You can follow these steps to make a succulent bouquet, succulent arrangements, or succulent centerpieces.
+Editor's Tip: You can follow these steps to make a succulent bouquet, succulent arrangements, or succulent centerpieces.

-Insert the Cuttings
+Step 5: Insert the Cuttings

 Place a succulent cutting into each hole.
-It's not necessary to dip cuttings in rooting hormone -- succulents root easily when the moss is kept moist.
+It's not necessary to dip cuttings in rooting hormone—succulents root easily when the moss is kept moist.
 After planting, you'll see some moss between cuttings; as succulents grow, they'll hide the moss.

 Insert pins, such as crafts clips or floral pins (available from a florist), to hold cuttings in place.
 This is especially important for succulent wreaths that will hang.
 Cuttings will root along their stems, but until they do, the pins will keep them secure.

-Test Garden Tip: After planting, keep the wreath out of direct sunlight for a week.
+Editor's Tip: After planting, keep the wreath out of direct sunlight for a week.
 Gradually increase light levels to full exposure.
 In the hottest Zones, protect plants from midday sun.
 Indoors, set your succulent wreath in a south-facing window, greenhouse, or garden room.